 An Agile way of working can help you achieve better outcomes for your customers and stakeholders, and you don’t have to be in tech to benefit from it.

-If you’re interested, how would you establish an Agile way of working – is it by adopting Agile practices and frameworks? by installing Agile tools? by mimicking successful software teams?
+If you’re interested, how would you establish an Agile way of working?
+Is it by adopting Agile practices and frameworks, by installing Agile tools, or by mimicking successful software teams?

 The answers are no, no, and no. The world’s been conducting a giant, uncontrolled experiment with these strategies for two decades, and they don’t work.